rkgIITBh/data-structures.github.io/HTML/InsertDeleteSplay.md

    // Grandparent adopts x as child x->parent = p->parent;
    if(p->parent == NULL) {
-        // If p was root make x as new root t->root = x;
+        // If p was root, make x as new root t->root = x;
    }
    else if(p == p->parent->right) {